440 Huntington Avenue

 What courses/subjects do you teach?

 I expect to be teaching courses in the areas of Software Engineering and Programming Languages.
-In Fall 2016, I’ll be teaching a course on Special Topics in Programming Languages that is focused on Program Analysis.
+In Fall 2017, I’ll be teaching a course called Managing Software Development.

 Where did you grow up or spend your most defining years?